“Racism will continue in this country until we face up to our past and stop pretending it didn’t happen” – Esther Lawson

 PRECIOUS MOMENTS: Young Esther (right) with her Kenyan mum and two sisters.

-At just eight years old, she was arrested and charged with 56 trumped up criminal charges, later facing a judge in a Sussex courtroom despite being two years below the age of criminal responsibility:
+Eight year old Esther was arrested and charged with 56 trumped up criminal charges, later facing a judge in court despite being two years below the age of criminal responsibility: